ColeAmparo/ColeAmparo.github.io/essays/smartQuestions.md

+---
+layout: essay
+type: essay
+title: Smart Questions: A way to a Hacker’s heart (and brain)
+date: 2021-09-8
+labels:
+  - Smart Questions
+  - Software engineering
+---

 Smart Questions: A way to a Hacker’s heart (and brain).
 =======================================================

-Why are smart questions important?
+Why are smart questions important for software engineers
 ----------------------------------

 “Why does a question have to be smart if I only want an answer without